Library Access extension

 Scite.ai is a service that displays information about scitations for articles you find on publishers' websites and in Google Scholar.
-How this works can be found in a blog post.
 This functionality is enabled by default.
 Not interested in this information?
 You can turn it off via the Advanced Settings.

 Please note: Tilburg University does not have a subscription to scite.ai and does not offer any support.
 We offer this Library Access service for those who may have their own account at scite.ai.

 Library Access supports integration with Zotero, a (free) reference manager.
 The extension lets you save metadata of found publications in Zotero.
 For our EndNote reference manager, no connection is possible yet.
 However, it is possible to temporarily save your references in Zotero and then import them into EndNote (using the RIS format).

 Note: Tilburg University does not currently support the use of Zotero.
 We offer this option in Library Access for those who have their own accounts with Zotero.

 - Go to the Advanced Settings of the extension.
 (Click on the icon of the extension, then click on Settings, then Advanced settings)

 - Under Partner Integrations, choose Zotero and use the Login option.

 - On the Zotero website you then log in and give Library Access permission to access your Web Library.
 You can withdraw this permission later.
 If you do not have a Zotero account yet, you can create one during these steps.